rob-moss/demoapps/calisti-multicluster/README.md

 ```

 ### Browse to the Calisti UI and select Topology
+* Log in to the Calisti UI and go to Topology
-Select the namespace onlineboutique-multi
+* Select the namespace onlineboutique-multi
-The toplogy should show two separate clusters with links to each of the microservices spanning across the clusters
+* The toplogy should show two separate clusters with links to each of the microservices spanning across the clusters
-If not, there may be an issue with the steps above - try deleting namespaces and re-running as above
+* If not, there may be an issue with the steps above - try deleting namespaces and re-running as above

 ### Troubleshooting
 * Try deleting namespaces and recreating on Controlplane first, then Peer, then run the "smm sp ai on onlineboutique-multi" command on the controlplane and check the Peer ```kubectl get ns onlineboutique-multi -o yaml``` if it has received the istio label (takes 5-10 seconds).
 Once that namespace is labelled, then proceed